 If you receive your bill for the service from one of the towns in Cecil County, contact the Town directly.
 If you receive your bill for the service from Cecil County, contact the Treasurers Office at 410-996-5390.

 If you are billed for the service by any of the towns in Cecil County, contact the town directly.
-If you are billed for your service by Cecil County, contact the Water and Wastewater Division at 410-996-6260 Monday thru Friday 8:00 to 4:30.
+If you are billed for your service by Cecil County, contact the Wastewater Division at 410-996-6260 Monday thru Friday 8:00 to 4:30.
 If you should have an emergency after hours, call410-996-5588.

 - If I have my own well or septic system and have a question or concern who do I contact?

 Contact the Cecil County Health Department at 410-996-5160.

 - Is public sewer available in my area?

 Contact Cecil County Wastewater Division at 410-996-6260.